SkepticMystic/BC-wiki/docs/Getting Started/Views.md

 ![](https://i.imgur.com/roOYVhl.png)

 If you have the [Juggl plugin](https://github.com/HEmile/juggl) installed, the Juggl view will provide an alternative to the Trail and Grid views.
-You can enable it in the settings under Views -> Trail/Grid/Juggl -> Views to show (activate the third option).
+You can enable it in the settings under Views -> Trail/Grid/Juggl -> Views to show (activate the fourth option).

 ![](https://i.imgur.com/0Imhrgu.png)